 Open Research Projects

 I often have MSc and BSc students working with me on their thesis research, and also sometimes as summer interns.
 I enjoy working with students and hope they also learn some useful things.
-I and colleagues also produce *way* more data than we can possibly look at so there is plenty of potential to develop fun little side projects that can turn into important science contributions.
+I and colleagues also produce *way* more data than we can possibly look at so there is plenty of potential to develop fun side projects that can turn into important science contributions.
 Below you’ll find a list of open projects that I think could be fun to work on.
 If any of these appeal to you please get in touch!

 Ideally, I’m looking for students with some experience of coding (Python/R/Matlab/Julia – whatever shakes your tree) and some numerical insight, exerience with the linux terminal is also an advantage.
 But this is not completely necessary, depending on what you’re interested in.
+Other students I have worked with have used GIS tools very successfully for example.

-Antarctic ice shelf stability in CMIP6 models: How well do global climate models represent present day climate over ANtarctic ice shelves?
+Antarctic ice shelf stability in CMIP6 models: How well do global climate models represent present day climate over Antarctic ice shelves?
 What is the prognosis for the future?
 This project will use the “Melt index” developed in a recent paper and apply it to global climate model and/or new high resolution regional climate models to assess the present and future stability of Antarctic ice shelves.

 Map of a fjord with glaciers running into it - red colours pick out faster moving areas of ice, blue colours slower.